touch2shop/cassandra-elasticsearch-sync/README.md

 You can customize the application by editing file `settings.yaml`.

-The first time the application is run it does a full sync between Cassandra and Elasticsearch based on the logs.
-This might be a time-consuming operation.
+The first time the application runs it does a full sync between Cassandra and Elasticsearch based.
+Depending on your data this might be a very time-consuming operation.

 The following syncs are going to be incremental.
 The application stores, at all times, the current sync state at file `state.yaml`.

+In case the application is interrupted for any reason, you can resume it and it will continue operation from the last state.
+The implemented data synchronization algorithms are idempotent, thus there is no risk on creating duplicates or corrupting data by syncing more than once.

 SETUP
 -----